 - Specific Aim 3: to determine possible mixture effects for genotoxic damage of commonly used pesticides in Bolivia

-We will use a cross-sectional study design.
-The study is based on populations in three different communities of Bolivia, Sapahaqui, Villa Bolivar and Villa 14 de Septiembre.
+We are using a cross-sectional study design.
+The study is based on populations in three different communities of Bolivia; Sapahaqui, Villa Bolivar and Villa 14 de Septiembre.
 These communities belong to three different ecological niches that span different geographical altitudes and climate zones.
-The study population, in total 300, includes both sprayers (farmers and farmworkers) and non-sprayers (teachers, drivers, nurses, etc.) and men and women age 17-70.
+The study population, in total 300, includes both sprayers (farmers and farm workers) and non-sprayers (teachers, drivers, nurses, etc.) and men and women age 17-70.
 To evaluate and study the correlation between exposure to pesticides and risk of developing genotoxic effects we will use questionnaire information and blood and urine analysis.
-Furthermore, underlying mechanisms and possible mixture effects of commonly used pesticides will be investigated employing human cell lines.
+Furthermore, underlying mechanisms and possible mixture effects of commonly used pesticides will be investigated in vitro employing human cell lines.

 The project is a collaboration with Noemi Tirado at the Genetic Institute of the Medical Faculty at Mayor de San Andrés University, La Paz Bolivia.